Eric A. Meyer

 The professional bio:

-Like it says on my résumé, I've been a member of the information technology departments of a browser developer, a consulting firm, a university, a law publishing firm, and a pharmaceuticals company (in reverse order), among other things.
+I've been a member of the information technology departments of a browser developer, a consulting firm, a university, a law publishing firm, and a pharmaceuticals company (in reverse order), among other things.
 I've also been a radio announcer for WRUW-FM 91.1, an amateur actor and theater crewperson, a drummer, and a burger-flipper.
-I have a deep interest in cinematography, I cook, I read, I listen to a wide range of music, and I have a B.A. in History, as well as minors in astronomy, English, and artificial intelligence.
-My hair is red, my eyes are blue, and I'm approximately six feet tall.
+I have a deep interest in science history and ethics, I cook, I read, I listen to a wide range of music, and I have a B.A. in History, as well as minors in astronomy, English, and artificial intelligence.
+My hair is a very faded red, my eyes are blue, and I'm a shade over six feet tall.

 What keeps me busy?
 Quite a lot.